Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Let’s start by looking at the advantages of buying a 1 carat diamond ring.
 First, you’ll spend a significant amount less for a diamond of this carat weight than you would for a 2 carat stone.

-For example, this 1.00 carat, H color, VS1 clarity, excellent cut round diamond is $5,360.
+For example, this 1.00 carat, H color, VS1 clarity, excellent cut round diamond from James Allen is $6,130.
 It’s a beautiful stone that will look stunning in any setting.
 While it probably won’t stand out for its size, it’s slightly larger than the average diamond and definitely won’t look small on the finger.

-This 2.01 carat diamond of the same cut quality, color and clarity is $19,690, making it almost four times as expensive.
+This 2.04 carat diamond from James Allen of the same cut quality, color and clarity is $20,380, making it more than three times as expensive.
 While it will certainly stand out more and attract more attention for its size, its higher cost makes the 1 carat stone a better choice if you’re on a budget.